 Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can interfere with the flame sensor’s ability to work properly, which can end up causing the heating system to malfunction.

 The way to determine if a soiled flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can provide you.
 If a dirty flame sensor is the culprit, the technician will clean the sensor with steel wool.
 If dirt was the sole factor, we will see a significantly higher amp reading.
 If the reading doesn’t change, the technician will carry on with the furnace repair diagnostic process.

-If you aren’t sure your furnace is going to outlast these last few weeks of winter, give Atmostemp Service Experts Heating & Air Conditioning a call and we’ll come out and perform a full furnace maintenance or a complimentary in-home estimate on a new HVAC system.
+If you aren’t sure your furnace is going to survivie these last few weeks of winter, give Atmostemp Service Experts a call and we’ll come out and give you a full furnace maintenance or a free in-home estimate on a new HVAC system.